Cosmic-Binturongs/InstaKidz/README.md

 ## Image Hosting

-Iamges are hosted on Amazon S3.
-Actual image data is sent to AmazonS3, which returns a url to be stored in our server as a string.
+Images are hosted on Amazon S3.
+Actual image data is sent to Amazon S3, which returns a url to be stored in our server as a string.

-Upon user selection on the front-end, Django confirms that the image is withing certain file and size paramteres, notifying the user.
-Upon success, they may select another image or proceed, triggering the upload to S3.
-Upon failure, they must select another image or navigate away from the page.
+Upon user selection on the front-end, Django confirms that the image is within certain file and size parameters, notifying the user.
+If the image meets those parameters then the user may select another image or proceed, which triggers the upload to S3.
+If it does not meet the file type and size requirements, the user must select another image or navigate to another page.

-A loading state is displayed awaiting successful upload to S3 and download of outputted url.
+As the image is succesfully uploading to S3 and the url is being generated, a loading state is displayed.

-Upon successful receipt of url string by website back-end, the user is navigated to the home page, where they can see that their post is the newest addition to the post stack.
+Upon successful receipt of the url string to the back-end, the user is routed to the home page, where they can see that their post is the newest addition to the post stack.

 # Meet the Team